xiaoyang-sde/knowledge-base/The Modern JavaScript Tutorial/Part 1 The JavaScript language/Chapter 6 Advanced working with functions.md

 let timerId = setInterval(func|code, [delay], [arg1], [arg2], ...)
 ```

-The real delay between func calls for `setInterval` is less than in the code, because the time taken by func's execution “consumes” a part of or even higher than the interval.
+The real delay between func calls for `setInterval` is less than in the code, because the time taken by func's execution "consumes" a part of or even higher than the interval.

 The nested `setTimeout` guarantees the fixed delay.